tomwhartung/always_reading_books/quotes/art/cezannes_composition-erle_loran.md

 - p.
 64.
 ---------

+COLOR MODULATIONS.
+(1)....
 Cézanne's color modulations are hereby seen to produce a slight, three-dimensional volume-building effect.
 But gradations of light to dark still play an important part, and the tendency of these tiny planes to overlap also contributes to the three-dimensional quality....
 Cézanne is able to avoid the sculptured effect brought about by the relentless light and dark gradations of chiaroscuro modeling.
 Gradations from warm to cool replace the black and white in significant measure....
 The mountain is also solidly built up with overlapping planes, from cool to warm.
 The mountain is a neutral white shape when seen as a unit, but the intervals within this neutral area cover a wide chromatic range from orange and pink into blue.
-What
-Cézanne referred to as his aim to make out of the broken-color theory of Impressionism "something solid and durable, like the art of the museums," has thus far been described as a methodical system applied in the painting of the trees and mountain.
+What Cézanne referred to as his aim to make out of the broken-color theory of Impressionism "something solid and durable, like the art of the museums," has thus far been described as a methodical system applied in the painting of the trees and mountain.
 - p.
 64.
 ---------